EdgeApp/edge-core-js/readme.md

 # Airbitz Javascript core

-Run `npm install` to get the dependencies you need, then run 'npm test' to run the tests.
+Run `npm install` to get the dependencies you need, then run `npm test` to run the tests.

 To build for the web, run `npm run webpack`